 Both models have points and field goals as the most important variables (Figure 7 and 8).
 PER uses a combination of points, field goals, field goals attempted, free throws, and free throws attempted to build a scoring metric, which makes sense because the variables that as close to being as important as points in both random forests (Figure 7 and 8).

 Given the importance of each variable from both models, I created the statistic called Seasonal Production:

-Seasonal Production = (((PTS+.4*FG - .6*FGA - .4*(FTA-FT)) +1.75*AST+0.7*ORB + 0.33*(ThP))/MP + (STL+0.5*BLK+0.3*DRB)/MP - (TOV*1.5+PF)/MP) * MP
+Seasonal Production = PTS+25*FG- 35*FGA-25*FTA-FT+74*AST+710*ORB+ 13*ThPMP+STL+12*BLK+310*DRBMP-32*TOV+PFMP*MP (Table 1)

 Equation 3: This is the stat that I created using the feature selection from the random forest models.
 It has weights like GameScore but emphasizes some of the least important statistics that are relevant.
 Refer to table 1 for variable definitions

 The equation keeps the scoring metric provided by PER and has a similar structure to GameScore.
 However, it splits up offense, defense, and negative plays into three distinct per minute categories.
 The main takeaway from the random forests was that points and the related shooting stats were the most important, but some of the other statistics, like rebounds, assists, and steals, needed to be brought to greater attention.
 I also added three point makes to the stat because in today’s NBA the three pointer is of upmost importance and contributes heavily to scoring.